kris48k/protobuf-to-ts-web/README.md

-# Onlone Protobuf contract to TS converter
+# Online Protobuf contract to TS converter

 inspired by